microsoft/Mastering-the-Marketplace/docs/ama/index.md

 - <a href="https://www.youtube.com/watch?v=jIIDRnj7XsY&t=547s" target="_blank">09:07 – Managed Applications in the Azure Marketplace</a>
 - <a href="https://www.youtube.com/watch?v=jIIDRnj7XsY&t=774s" target="_blank">12:54 - Summary</a>

+## Billing and pricing for Azure Applications

+Azure Applications provide for charging customers for your software solution and for any maintenance services you provide.
+Accordingly, configuring billing and pricing for Azure Applications isn’t always intuitive.

+This video walks through the options for charging customers provided by Azure Applications, both Solution Template and Managed Application offers.
+After viewing this video, you’ll understand how to configure pricing for your solution.

 ## Managed Application deployment options

 <a href="https://aka.ms/AAmi8te" target="_blank">Video</a> | <a href="./pdfs/03.0-ma-deployment-options.pdf" target="_blank">PDF</a>